 Kara Sheinart, MD is Assistant Clinical Professor of Neurology at The Mount Sinai Hospital.
 Dr. Sheinart received a BA from the Johns Hopkins University and an MD from SUNY Downstate School of Medicine.
 She completed an internship, a neurology residency and a fellowship in cerebrovascular disease at The Mount Sinai Hospital before joining the faculty in 1995, where she also pursued graduate studies in public health.

 Dr. Sheinart’s research interests include prevention of recurrent stroke, stroke epidemiology, and clinical trials.
 She was the principal investigator of the Recurrent Stroke Risk in Minorities Study from 1997 through 2002.
 This study sought to identify risk factors for recurrent stroke among African-Americans, Latinos and non-Latino whites.
 Dr. Sheinart has an active clinical practice at the Faculty Practice Associates of The Mount Sinai Hospital and serves as an Attending Physician on the stroke service.

 Jesse Weinberger, MD is Professor of Neurology at The Mount Sinai Hospital.
 Dr. Weinberger received a BA from University of Pennsylvania and an MD from Johns Hopkins University School of Medicine.
 He completed a neurology residency at Mount Sinai Hospital, served as research associate at the University of Pennsylvania School of Medicine’s Cerebrovascular Research Center, and returned to Mount Sinai’s Department of Neurology in 1978.
 In addition to being an active member of the stroke program, Dr. Weinberger is one of two vascular neurologists who perform carotid duplex studies and transcranial dopplers in the neurovascular laboratory.

 Barbara Callas, RN is a Quality Research Analyst in the Department of Quality Assessment and Improvement at The Mount Sinai Hospital.
-She is a registered professional nurse who brings to her work at Mount Sinai more than 30 years of experience caring for patients in diverse settings ranging from surgical intensive care units to home hospice.
+She is a registered professional nurse with more than 30 years of experience caring for patients in diverse settings ranging from surgical intensive care units to home hospice.
 At the Mount Sinai Stroke Center, Barbara is responsible for data abstraction and other quality improvement activities to ensure sustained compliance with the standards of the Joint Commission and the New York State Department of Health.